 Ask for training

-From an occupational point of view, to help expats have a successful repatriation Foster recommends training courses not just for the employee but the entire family that is returning.
+From an occupational point of view, Foster recommends training courses not just for the employee.
+Instead, the entire family should participate.

-“It needs to involve the HR [human resources] department at least six months prior to the return, so that the company can ensure a position for the repats that value their new skills.
+“It needs to involve the human resources department at least six months prior to the return.
+This is so that the company can ensure a position for the repats that value their new skills.
 Repatriation training helps the entire family adjust to the fact that they have all changed significantly while on international assignment,” says Foster.

 “Training will assess and value those changes, and see the ways their home country has changed while they were abroad.”

 In the end, the transition requires patience and even more of an open mind than before.
 Careful preparation will ease the bumps experienced on the ride home for the entire family.
-Brace yourself for the shock and enjoy the unique thrills of seeing your home from this different and, in a sense ‘far out’, perspective.
+Brace yourself for the shock and enjoy the unique thrills of seeing your home from this different perspective.